Header image courtesy of Filo Cibo e Vino

 In contrast to Locanda dell’Angelo—the intimate Happy Valley restaurant founded by Tosca’s culinary director Angelo Agliano—dining at the resident Italian restaurant of the glamorous Ritz-Carlton is an unabashedly lavish experience, with an opulent opera-inspired design comprising grand chandeliers, gleaming marble features, and floor-to-ceiling windows overlooking Victoria Harbour.

 Inspired by his Sicilian heritage, Agliano presents seasonal, produce-driven menus shot through with Mediterranean flair.
 While many flock to the Ritz for its glittering night views, there is something apt about savouring the bright, bold Sicilian flavours during a sunny lunch among the clouds.
-Currently, the multi-course lunch (starting from $638) features fresh flavours like Mediterranean octopus with cannellini bean velouté & chorizo, as well as the crowd-favourite mezzi paccheri with Sicilian red prawns & pesto.
+Currently, the multi-course lunch features fresh flavours like risotto with pumpkin purée and Taleggio fondue, as well as the crowd-favourite mezzi paccheri with Sicilian red prawns and pesto.
 Don’t leave without trying the tiramisù, a largely traditional take on the dessert crowned with shaved chocolate and served alongside coffee granita.

 Tosca Di Angelo, Level 102, International Commerce Centre (ICC), 1 Austin Road, Tsim Sha Tsui | (+852) 2263 2270